mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 This use case for rust is still highly experimental, hence the need for rust-nightly and prone to randomly breaking in newer version.
-This can be seen in allot of the examples out there (and likey this one in a while) where they no longer compile against the latest version of rust-nightly.
+This can be seen in allot of the examples out there (and likely this one in a while) where they no longer compile against the latest version of rust-nightly.
 This makes the whole process more tedious then it should be as allot of the information out there is out of date.